Every student has an academic advisor.

 Advisors will receive copies of all official correspondence concerning advisees' academic standing.
 This helps to make it possible for the advisor to apply general knowledge of academic life to each student's particular case.
 Those are the formal parameters of the relation between advisor and advisee.
 It is our hope that rather than being the outer limit of that relationship, it will become the framework for a connection with a broader impact.

 The outcome depends on the match between advisor and advisee, which involves effort by both parties as well as luck.
-The Dean's Office does its best to make a good match.
+The Dean of Students does their best to make a good match.
 Students are encouraged to look for common ground with the advisor to whom they are assigned, and, if it seems appropriate, to suggest the name of a new advisor with whom they think a valuable advisor-advisee relationship might be established.